amandaphail/TheGallery/README.md

 - Download feature
 - Authentication allowing you to store and share your designs
-- more flexibility in gallery customization
+- More flexibility in gallery customization

 <br>